THV01Other Names: THV01-1, THV01-2 Drug Class: Therapeutic Vaccines Organization: Theravectys Phase of Development: I/IIa

 There are several types of therapeutic vaccines currently being studied to treat HIV.
 THV01 belongs to a group of vaccines called viralvaccines.4 This type of vaccine delivers pieces of HIV’s DNA into the body’s cells.
 The body then uses this genetic information to produce an immune system response that can fight the .8

 Status: This study is ongoing, but not recruiting participants.

 Location: Belgium and France

-For more details on the study mentioned above, see the Health Professional version.
+For more details on the study listed above, see the Health Professional version of this drug summary.

 What side effects might THV01 cause?

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in the study of THV01 listed above.

 In this Phase I/IIa study, no serious side effects have been reported.
 Side effects related to the treatment were similar across the three groups receiving THV01 and the placebo group.
 The only exception was pain at the injection site, which was more commonly reported in participants receiving the highest dose of THV01.3